 Most files that you download come as zip files.
 If you look at the complete file name (you may have to adjust your Windows settings to do this, so you're not seeing icons instead of the full text name) these files are readily identified because they always end with the letters .zip.
 There are a number of reason why zip files are used, the most important being that it puts everything together in a single file so you don't miss anything while at the same time making the file size smaller (and thus your download time faster).

 To use zip files you need a zip file utility.
-Windows XP has one built in that you may find to be sufficient.
+Some versions of Windows have one built in that you may find to be sufficient.
 Otherwise, the most popular ones are WinZip and PKzip.
 These utilities, and many of the other files that you will have to have, can be found on our Must Have Files page.

 Exactly how you use zip files depends on what zip file utility you choose.
 It's not hard to unzip the files you download but you will need to read the instructions for the zip file utility to get started.